Everything you need to know about Great British Christmas Menu star Lisa Goodwin-Allen

-Everything you need to know about Lancashire super chef Lisa Goodwin-Allen, executive head chef at Michelin dining institution, Northcote
+Everything you need to know about Barrow born Great British Menu star Tom Barnes, executive head chef at L’Enclume and Rogan & Co in Cartmel

 n/a

-Lisa Goodwin-Allen, of Michelin star Northcote in the Ribble Valley, who is currently impressing the Great British Christmas Menu judges, reveals her food loves
+Tom Barnes, executive chef of Michelin star restaurants L’Enclume and Rogan & Co in Cartmel, who is about to appear on the Great British Christmas Menu festive banquet, reveals his food loves

-Lisa Goodwin-Allen is executive chef at Michelin star restaurant, Northcote, and has been cooking up in-demand gourmet food boxes, Here,she revelas her food loves.
+Tom Barnes is executive chef of Simon Rogan’s Michelin star restaurants L’Enclume and Rogan & Co in Cartmel.
+Here he reveals his food loves

 First dish you learned to cook?